superstrong/who-is-out/README.md

 ## History

 Inspired by a daily digest we had at Cover in NYC (RIP).
+Upgraded through experience at [frame.ai](https://frame.ai).

 ## Credits